danstronoid/danstronoid/README.md

 # 👋
+- 🎓 CS Master's candidate @ University of Pennsylvania
-- 🎸 Bassist & maker of beep-boops @ Astronoid
+- - 🎸 Bassist & maker of beep-boops @ Astronoid
 - 🔉 Audio Engineer @ Futura Productions
-- 🎓 CS Master's candidate @ University of Pennsylvania
-- 🔭 Currently working on a modulation VST3 plugin using JUCE
+- 🔭 Currently working on a DSP chorus for the Daisy Seed embedded platform
 - 👯 Looking to collaborate on anything audio or music related!

 <!--